 From switching off from technology to finding your own ‘wobbly balance’, Brooke McAlary shares her learnings for living according to your own ‘Why’.

 In this book summary, we pick out some of the most important themes, learnings and slow living quotes in SLOW by Brooke McAlary.
 Those chosen complement what is slow living and living a more meaningful life to us at Slow Living LDN.
 However, we really recommend you read SLOW for yourself to get as much as possible from the insights and personal story shared by Brooke McAlary.
+For similar reads, head to our slow living books round-up.

 Slow Living Lessons from SLOW by Brooke McAlary